lanl/bueno/examples/hello-container/README.md

 # bueno: Hello Container Example

-There are several spaces in which commands can be executed when creating bueno run scripts.
-The following is a basic example of how simple it is to execute commands in both the container and the host terminal environment.
+There are different ways to execute commands in bueno run scripts.
+The following illustrates the most straightforward way to execute commands targeting both the container and the host shell (bash-like) environment.

 ```Python
 from bueno.public import container